On this World Hippo Day, learn some fun facts about these beautiful animals!

 A hippo’s enormous size lends itself to creating microhabitats for smaller organisms.
 They facilitate habitats for fish populations by repeatedly walking on common pathways from water sources to inland areas.

-Hippos are not listed as endangered, but are considered vulnerable to extinction.
+Hippos are not listed as endangered but are considered vulnerable to extinction.
 Hippos are facing poaching and habitat fragmentation at a staggering rate.
 The leading causes of habitat fragmentation are natural disasters driven by human activity and climate change.
 Factory farming is a major culprit in greenhouse gas emissions and a primary driver of climate change.
 You can help hippos, and other animals, by lessening your meat consumption and carbon footprint on Earth.
-Check out the Meating Halfway 21-Day Journey guide to find out how you can make a difference.